Skip to main content

 The table columns are as follows:

-Active Train - Shows the Active Train to which the Section is assigned.
+Train - Shows the Active Train to which the Section is assigned.
 Active Train names are displayed in either short form (shown above) or long form depending on the option selected in the Dispatcher's Options window.

-Allocated Section - Shows the name of the Section allocated to the Active Train on the left.
+Allocated Section - Shows the user name of the Section allocated to the Active Train on the left.

 Occupancy - Displays whether the Allocated Section is OCCUPIED by a train, or UNOCCUPIED.
 The Occupancy column is updated whenever the occupancy of the Allocated Section changes.
 If the user has not specified that the layout has occupancy detection in the Dispatcher's Options window, Occupancy for all Sections will be displayed as UNKNOWN.

 Use Status - Displays whether the Allocated Section has been used by its train.
 The Use Status column shows either Not Entered, Entered, or Exited.
-The Use Status of the Allocated Section changes as the the occupancy of the Allocated Section changes.
+The Use Status of the Allocated Section changes as the occupancy of the Allocated Section changes.
 An Active Train is assumed to be done with an Allocated Section if its Use Status is Exited.
 The Auto Release option looks for Allocated Sections that have an Exited Use Status.
 If the user has not specified that the layout has occupancy detection in the Dispatcher's Options window, Use Status will not display correctly.